ScottLogic/blog/_posts/2018-06-01-magical-domain-modelling-with-fsharp.md

 title: Magical domain modelling with F#
 date: 2018-06-01 00:00:00 Z
 categories:
-- cburbidge
 - Tech
 tags:
 - F#
 author: cburbidge
 summary: The F# language has many features which can lead to expressing complex domains in a terse and typesafe way.
 To show this we can codify the world of Dogshorts, the private school for young witches and wizards.
 layout: default_post
 ---